 - An overview of the EngD programme.

-- If you want to be an Industrial Supervisor – information and application form.
+- If you want to be an Industrial Supervisor – information and instructions.

 - If you want to know what our academics’ research interests are – current areas of research at St Andrews.

 Industry Sponsors can advertise vacancies at any time, and early advertisement is encouraged.
 To advertise a vacancy, please contact us directly.
 Also, please contact us if you have any queries for entry in September 2019 (full contact information is at the bottom of this page).